metalfs/metalfs.github.io/tutorial.md

 HELLO WORLD
 ```

 Terminating the simulation is a bit cumbersome at this point.
-You have do call this twice (yes, that's a bug):
+You have to call this twice (yes, that's a bug):
 ```
 pkill metal-driver
 ```